 - 1. Complete and return all required forms and documents. - 2.
 Successfully complete all competencies as defined by the EMS program standards. - 3.
-Demonstrate proficiency using skills acquired during training which verify capabilities in emergency care. - 4.
-Attend all classes, on time, and in compliance with all program rules and regulations. - Meet all standards requested by the instructor and department head. - 6.
-Maintain a QPA of 2 in all EMT courses. - A grade of D or lower is not acceptable for State Exam Requirements.
+Demonstrate proficiency using skills acquired during training which verify capabilities in emergency care.

-- 8. Have no felony convictions. - Must have medical clearance by an M.D. to perform as an Emergency Medical Technician. - Meet all standards as required by the Tennessee EMS Board. - 11.
+- 4. Attend all classes, on time, and in compliance with all program rules and regulations. - 5.
+Meet all standards requested by the instructor and department head. - 6.
+Maintain a QPA of 2.0 in all EMT courses. - 7.
+A grade of "D" or lower is not acceptable for State Exam requirements. - 8.
+Have no felony convictions. - 9.
+Must have medical clearance by an M.D. to perform as an Emergency Medical Technician. - 10.
+Meet all standards as required by the Tennessee EMS Board. - 11.
 Must pass a program comprehensive exam before taking national registry written exam.
 Students will have one semester beyond the last day of classes of the final semester of their Basic EMT program to pass the program comprehensive exam.
 If the student does not pass the program comprehensive exam within that time frame, the student will be required to repeat the entire program.
 The time frame will begin from the last day of the Southwest Tennessee Community College schedule for last day of classes.
 Comprehensive exam times and dates are given at the discretion of the program director. - 12.
 Students will have ONE SEMESTER BEYOND THE SCHOOL SEMESTER SCHEDULED COMPLETION TIME to finish the program before repeating the entire sequence. - 13.
 Due to the lack of clinical spaces, students may have to successfully perform procedures on each other including invasive techniques before being deemed competent in those skills. - 14.
 Students will be required to pay licensure fees and testing fees for their licensure exam.
 Students will have two years beyond their date of completion to become licensed in the State of Tennessee.
-Date of completion will be successful completion of their Basic EMT Program.
+Date of completion will be successful completion of their Basic EMT Program. - 15.
+Students are not allowed to transfer to other Instructors in the two semester sequence unless extenuating circumstances exist or receive permission in writing from the Program Director of the Emergency Medical Technology Program.
+Students must pass the COMPASS exam in the areas of Reading and Writing.
+The student must be ready for College Level English.
+Failure of either component of Reading or Writing will result in the student being required to take the College Level Remediation classes for those areas along with the Academic Success Class. - 16.
+Students will be required to wear a class uniform. - 17.
+Students must have a working Southwest e-mail account and check it daily.